 Our suppliers are required to sign a declaration noting they have read, understand and will comply with the requirements and conditions set out in the Supplier Manual.

-To further enhance our controls, and to make clear our focus on ethical sourcing, in FY20 we amended our standard purchase order form to include a reference to and requirement to comply with the expectations set out in our Supplier Manual.
+To further enhance our controls, and to make clear our focus on ethical sourcing, we amended our standard purchase order form to include a reference to and requirement to comply with the expectations set out in our Supplier Manual.
 Every update to the Supplier Manual is conveyed to each supplier - either in person, or through video conference.
 Each supplier is encouraged to voice any concerns they may have with the changes, so we can work through them proactively.
-Our Policy on Sustainability Non-Compliance makes it clear to the supplier that should they be in continued breach of our policies and with no real attempt to rectify the breach, that Simba reserves the right to terminate the relationship.
+Our policy on sustainability non-compliance makes it clear to the supplier that should they be in continued breach of our policies and with no real attempt to rectify the breach, that Simba reserves the right to terminate the relationship.

-In our last Modern Slavery Statement, we undertook to conduct a further review and revision of the Supplier Manual and to include a requirement for supplier's employees to have access to a grievance mechanism, and we are pleased to report that this has been completed.
+In our last Supplier Manual revision, we included a requirement for our supplier's employees to have access to a grievance mechanism, and we are pleased to report that this has been embraced by all suppliers.

-During the current reporting period, Simba actively engaged and consulted with its controlled entities in the risk assessment, due diligence and remediation processes, as required under the Act and, in the preparation and development of this statement.
+During the current reporting period, Simba continued to actively engage and consult with its controlled entities in the risk assessment, due diligence and remediation processes, as required under the Act and, in the preparation and development of this statement.